Abakayfl/to-do-list-app/README.md

 # to-do-list-app

 ## Description
-Helps to add and remove item to a list.
+The app helps to add and remove item to a list.